wcx0206/astro-dracula-blog/README.md

 I'm writing my first post!
 ```

+Currently, Frontmatter supports the following properties

+- `title`: the title of a post
+- `tags`: the tags of a post
+- `date`: the published date of a post
+- `updated`: the updated date of a post
+- `license`: the license of a post, set to `none` to disable the license for a specific post
+- `licenseLink`: the license link
+- `ogImageUrl`: specify an Open Graph image for a specific post

 ### Customize Color Scheme

 To customize the color scheme of this theme, edit the following files: